mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

   * 🔑 We also have a new file in our `src`, an `index.js`.
 This JavaScript file will serve as Webpack's entry point.

-  * 🔑 When we run Webpack, it will check everything that has been imported or required in this entry point file and then bundle it all together into a new file called `main.js`.
+  * 🔑 When we run Webpack, it will check everything that has been imported or required in the `index.js` entry point and then bundle it all together into a new file called `main.js`.

     ```js
     import './box-one';